camunda/camunda/docs/developer_handbook.md

 For example, the `DeploymentRedistributor` resends deployment distribution commands to other partitions.

+> **Note**
+> There is no response for inter-partition communication.
+It is a case of "fire and forget".

 ### How to process a command received from another partition?

 As we've seen, the sending partition may send a command many times to another partition.
 So, the engine must be able to deal with these redundant commands (i.e. commands that are sent many times).
 To be specific, the engine must process commands received from another partition idempotently.